cta-observatory/protopipe/docs/install/index.rst

 * if you just want to use it as it is (:ref:`install-release`),
 * or if you also want to develop it (:ref:`install-development`).

+In both cases it is suggested to integrate the virtual environment with

+- ``jupyterlab`` to execute the benchmarking notebooks and optionally
+- ``vitables`` to open data files stored as HDF5 tables.

-In both cases, if you want to perform a full analysis, you will need some computational power in order to produce enough data files for model and performance estimation.
+To perform full analyses, you will need some computational power in order to produce enough data files for model and performance estimation.
-This can be accomplished through the use of a GRID environment.
+This can be accomplished through the use of the DIRAC computing grid.

 After installing ``protopipe``,